i0brendan0/pokeemerald-expanded-1-10-0/README.md

     - Pure Power now doubles Special Attack instead of Attack.
 To differentiate from Huge Power.
     - Minus now raises Attack instead of Special Attack.
 To differentiate from Plus.
     - Mr. Mime's name is changed to Barrierd.
-    - Mime Jr.'s name is changed to Barrie
+    - Mime Jr.'s name is changed to Barrie.
     - Castform shows its shiny color when transformed.
     - Obedience is increased with each badge.
     - Pickup table has been modified.